EWTN

 In addition to its television network, EWTN owns the National Catholic Register newspaper, which it acquired in January 2011, and Catholic News Agency.
 The network maintains an online presence through its primary site, EWTN.com, and it has a dedicated commercial site, EWTNReligiousCatalogue.com.
 EWTN also has a 24-hour radio network, offering Catholic talk and worship programming to about 350 radio stations around the U.S. as well as SiriusXM Satellite Radio and shortwave radio.
 Some of the schedule is the audio from EWTN television shows and some is original programming for radio listeners.

 Regular network programs include a daily Catholic Mass and sometimes in the Tridentine Mass format, the traditionalist Stations of the Cross, a taped daily recitation of the Rosary, and daily and weekly news, discussion, and Catechetical programs for both adults and children.
 Christmas and Easter programming; the installation Masses of bishops and cardinals; coverage of World Youth Days; and Papal visits, deaths, funerals, conclaves, and elections are also presented.
 Spanish language broadcasts are available on all platforms.
 On December 8, 2009, EWTN began broadcasting high-definition television.

-The network is overseen by trustees rather than shareholders or owners.
-All of the network's funding comes from viewer donations, protecting it from advertising secular or non-Catholic programming.
+The network is overseen by a non-profit board of trustees, with the network's funding provided solely by viewer support and purchases from the network's online store, known as the EWTN Religious Catalogue; the network has no financing from either the Vatican, nor the United States Conference of Catholic Bishops, or provider retransmission consent.

+In June 2026, María Montserrat Alvarado, former president and chief operating officer of EWTN News, has been appointed by Pope Leo XIV at the head of the Vatican Dicastery for Communication.